Maize-meal porridge

 Corn in flower will soon make very fine mealie meal porridge.

-Food that is mostly refined carbohydrate and low in dietary fibre is regarded as being of high risk, limiting the production of those important short-chain fatty acids; they protect the lining of the gut from toxic compounds.
+Food that is mostly refined carbohydrate and low in dietary fibre is regarded as being of high risk to wellness§, limiting the production of those important short-chain fatty acids which protect the lining of the gut from toxic compounds.

-One of them, butyrate, not only supplies energy for the epithelial cells lining the colon but reduces oxidative-stress and inflammation, precursors of neoplastic change.
-It also inhibits the insulin produced in response to the glucose carried via the portal vein to the liver; it is helpful for diabetics[1].
+One of them called butyrate, not only supplies energy for the epithelial cells lining the colon but reduces oxidative stress and inflammation, precursors of neoplastic change.
+It also inhibits the insulin produced in response to the glucose from your maize-meal porridge carried via the portal vein to the liver; it is helpful for diabetics[1].

 None of this is true of refined starches though; and the loss of fibre contributes to constipation and a poorly-fed microbiome[3].